tgherzog/sailbuddy-pages/index.md

 ---

 Sail Buddy is a light-weight sailing app designed to do a few things well.
 When it comes to sailing I'm mostly a day sailer or a cruiser.
-I wanted a light-weight app that would show course, speed, and wind data from my [SailTimer wind vane][sailtimer] without a lot of fuss, and without tripping around other features which 90% of the time I don't use or want.
+I wanted a light-weight app that would show course, speed, and wind data from my [SailTimer wind instrument][sailtimer2] without a lot of fuss, and without tripping around other features which 90% of the time I don't use or want.

 [![Download Sail Buddy from the App Store](images/app_store_download.svg)][store]